Reginald Pole-Carew (British Army officer): Marriage and children

 On 19 February 1901, Pole-Carew married Lady Beatrice Frances Elizabeth Butler, daughter of James Butler, 3rd Marquess of Ormonde and Elizabeth Butler, Marchioness of Ormonde, in the Guards Chapel, Knightsbridge.
 The wedding reception was held at Stafford House.

 Two days prior to the Wedding Ceremony King Edward and Queen Alexandra had received Lord and Lady Ormonde, Lady Beatrice, and Major General Pole-Carew at Marlborough House, where the King and Queen presented Beatrice with a wedding present of a pair of diamonds wings with a large ruby in the centre.
 The King also personally presented an Indian Shawl directly to Lady Beatrice.
 King Edward VII's daughter Princess Victoria also gave Beatrice a wedding present of a blue enamel and diamond brooch.
 The King's sisters Princess Louise, Duchess of Argyll, Princess Christian of Schleswig-Holstein and Princess Henry of Battenberg gave respective wedding presents of a diamond and emerald bracelet, an antique silver and tortoiseshell casket and a gold curb bracelet.
-The Duke of Cornwall and York and Duchess of Cornwall and York gave the couple a diamond and enammelled pendant, and the King's brother the Duke of Connaught gave a buhl clock.
+The Duke of Cornwall and York and Duchess of Cornwall and York gave the couple a diamond and enamelled pendant, and the King's brother the Duke of Connaught gave a buhl clock.

 Sir Reginald and Lady Beatrice had four children: